ampproject/amphtml/extensions/amp-story/amp-story-ads.md

 # Advertising support in AMP Stories

+AMP Stories are a full-screen tappable experience that immerses readers in the content.
+Ads that appears in AMP Stories should have a consistent and cohesive design with the AMP Stories UX.
+This prevents a jarring or interruptive user experience.

-This document describes the principles and practices for including ads in AMP Stories.
+This guide demonstrates how to build an ad for AMP Stories.
-Please note that Advertising support in AMP Stories is highly experimental at the moment and could significantly change from what's described below.
-We look forward to your feedback as we build this model together.

 ## AMP Story Ad Principles

-The current ad formats of banners and boxes doesn't integrate well with the rest of the content around it.
-Ads feel out of place, are slow, interruptive and don't feel native to the rest of the story experience.
+Current ad formats, such as banners and boxes, do not integrate well with the AMP Story format.
+Classic ads are slow, interruptive, and feel out of place within the Story experience.

-The following principles will apply to AMP Story ads:
+AMP Story ads conform to the following principles:

+* Valid AMPHTML Ad: follow the same technical specification as a classic [AMPHTML ad](https://github.com/ampproject/amphtml/blob/master/extensions/amp-a4a/amp-a4a-format.md).
-* *Visual first*:  Inviting, bold, context-driven invitation state.
+* Visual first: Inviting, bold, context-driven invitation state.
-* *Native*: The ad page has the same dimensions as an organic story page.
+* Native: The ad page has the same dimensions as an organic story page.
-* *Same interaction model*: User can continue to the next screen just like they would with an organic story page.
+* Same interaction model: User can continue to the next screen just like they would with an organic story page.
-* *Fast*: The ad never appears to a user in a half-loaded state.
+* Fast: The ad never appears to a user in a half-loaded state.

-As a result, one key difference from regular web pages is that the AMP stories runtime determines the right placement of the ad page amidst the AMP story.
-These mechanics are explained as part of [amp-story-auto-ads](./amp-story-auto-ads.md).
+To be consistent with these principles, the AMP Story runtime determines the right placement of an ad page amidst the AMP Story.
+Read more about ad placement mechanics in [Advertise in AMP Stories](https://www.ampproject.org/docs/ads/advertise_amp_stories).

 ## Ad formats